arjdroid/the-droid-blog/content/post/hackathon/index.md

 +++
 ## Introduction

-A little over a month ago, I decided to participate in an upcoming hackathon.
-For those not in the know, a [hackathon](https://en.wikipedia.org/wiki/Hackathon), sometimes also called a codefest, is an event where people work in teams to rapidly develop a product within a set time limit.
-They can come in the form of a competition where the goal is for one team to win, or, when hosted by a company, to complete the implementation of a feature in their product.

-They are usually 24 hours continuous, but some can span to two or three days.
+A little over a month ago, I decided to participate in my high school's yearly [hackathon](https://en.wikipedia.org/wiki/Hackathon).
+Living in a tech-oriented city like Bengaluru has its perks.

-I haven't really had much formal coding experience, never sticking to those long-winded language tutorials that start from the ground up.
-Instead I mostly just jumped around and played with things like linux and docker, making the occasional python or shell script, as this blog has shown.
+I haven't really had much formal programming experience, long-winded language tutorials that start from the ground up didn't agree with me.
+Instead I've mostly jumped around and played with things like linux and docker, making the occasional shell script or configurations to make things work how I wanted, as this blog has shown.

-This was going to be the first time I did some 'real' programming; I was very excited.
+This was going to be the first time I wrote some 'real' code; I was very excited.

 ## Advice

-I don't want to bore you with the minute-by-minute details so let me just list some advice I wish I knew beforehand as well as advice I thought would be obvious to others but I guess it was not
+I don't want to bore you with the minute-by-minute details so let me just list some advice I wish I knew beforehand, as well as advice I thought would be obvious to others but apparently was not

 > * Preparation
 > * Equipment